 This article is an excerpt from Matthew Wilson's recently-published book, Imperfect C++, Addison-Wesley, 2004.

-by Herb Sutter and Andrei Alexandrescu, November 19, 2004, 1 comment
+by Herb Sutter and Andrei Alexandrescu, November 19, 2004

-This is an excerpt from the authors' new book of the same title.
+The C++ Source is pleased to present an excerpt from Herb and Andrei's new book, C++ Coding Standards: 101 Rules, Guidelines, and Best Practices (Addison-Wesley, 2005).
 More than just style guidelines and "gotcha" warnings, this book clarifies the idioms and practices that pertain specifically to successful C++ software.
+Even better, you can't avoid deepening your mastery of the finer points of C++ as you read.
 This is the singularly authoritative Writ of Common Wisdom for the entire C++ development experience.

-by Bjorn Karlsson and Matthew Wilson, November 6, 2004, 9 comments
+by Bjorn Karlsson and Matthew Wilson, November 6, 2004

-have of trampling roughshod over the global namespace (and all other namespaces) with the macro preprocessor, and demonstrate a simple technique to obviate it, and still be a good C++itizen.
+Trampling roughshod over the global namespace (and all other namespaces) with the macro preprocessor is one of the least friendly things you can do in C++.
+Why, then, is it the case that many popular APIs do exactly that?
+The authors look at this nasty problem, and demonstrate a simple technique that can be used to obviate it, and be good C++itizens.

 C++0x is under construction.
 Get your licks in while there's still time.

-by David Abrahams and Aleksey Gurtovoy, August 29, 2004, 9 comments
+by David Abrahams and Aleksey Gurtovoy, August 23, 2004

-This article shows how to validate C++ objects in a boolean context without the usual harmful side effects.
+Learn how to validate objects in a boolean context without the usual harmful side effects.

 Veteran developer Greg Colvin traces the evolution of C, C++ and Java with an eye to a better future.